Creil, Netherlands: History

 Modern Creil was designed by the Board of the Wieringermeer, one of whose jobs was to design and oversee the construction of the settlements in the newly created polders, construction of the town started in 1953.

 Facilities

 In 2004, a building formerly belonging to the Catholic church in the centre of Creil was restructured into a service centre called The Saalicon.
 It houses a pharmacy, clinic, hair salon, centre for the elderly and several art exhibitions of local artists.

 Creil is home to three elementary schools, the Catholic Jan Roothaan-school, the public elementary school De Springplank and the Christian elementary school De Regenboog.
 These schools share the same building and share many public facilities such as the schoolyard and the gymnastics hall.

-The land surrounding Creil is home to large amounts of bulb cultivation, and every spring the village organises the Bloembollen Vakdagen Flevoland, a competition between local bulbflower growers.
+The land surrounding Creil is home to large amounts of bulb cultivation, and every spring the village organises the Bloembollen Vakdagen Flevoland, a competition between local bulb flower growers.

 Creil is home to a football club, SC Creil, and houses a Protestant church.